GPA Scale: How many types are there? How are points converted?

 Find out the conditions to study abroad with IDP!

-Besides, you can attend study abroad festivals or IDP's year-round events to have a direct conversation with the school's representatives, review applications on the spot, hunt Find a scholarship to study abroadwith a value of up to 100%.
+Besides, you can attend study abroad festivals or IDP's year-round events to have a direct conversation with the school's representatives, review applications on the spot, and Find a scholarship to study abroad with a value of up to 100%.

 See more: